sourcegraph/about/content/blogposts/2023/feature-release-october-2023.md

 ### Speed & quality improvements across Cody IDE clients

-Completion Acceptance Rate (CAR) has become a de facto standard way to measure the combined latency and quality of autocompletions produced by AI coding assistants.
-If the response quality is high but it takes too long to appear, it will be rejected.
-Likewise, if it comes quickly but is of low quality, the response will also be rejected.
-A raising CAR measures our ability to hit the sweet spot between the two as we optimize for users accepting the suggestion Cody makes.
+Completion Acceptance Rate (CAR) has become a standard way to measure the quality of completions produced by AI coding assistants.
+Both response quality and latency affect CAR as high quality slow completions and low quality fast completions are more likely to be rejected.

-In June, Cody’s CAR was 15%, which frankly, we were not happy with.
-Now with this October release, and our continued improvement to context, we’re proud to say that the latest Cody achieves as high as 30% acceptance rate among users on average.
-Cody autocomplete is also now much quicker, with multiline latency improving from 3.4 seconds to 2.4 seconds and single-line latencies from 2.0 seconds to 1.1 seconds on average.
-And we’ve got plenty of headroom yet in these numbers, so stay tuned for further improvements in future releases.
+Cody's initial CAR in June was 15%.
+With the latest updates, Cody's daily CAR has reached as high as 30%.
+Cody autocomplete is also now much quicker, with average multiline latency improving from 3.4 seconds to 2.4 seconds and single-line latencies from 2.0 seconds to 1.1 seconds.

 A major factor in Cody’s improved performance comes from incorporating open source LLMs into Cody.
-Cody for community now uses the [StarCoder](https://github.com/bigcode-project/starcoder) model for the majority of its completions - specifically, StarCoder running on Fireworks, a new platform that provides fast inference for open source LLMs.
-Going forward, Cody community users will make use of a combination of proprietary LLMs from Anthropic and open source models like StarCoder (the CAR we report comes from using Cody with StarCoder).
+Cody now uses the [StarCoder model](https://github.com/bigcode-project/starcoder) for the majority of its completions in the community edition.
+Cody’s StarCoder runs on Fireworks, a new platform that provides very fast inference for open source LLMs.
+Going forward, Cody for community users will make use of a combination of proprietary LLMs from Anthropic and open source models like StarCoder (the CAR we report comes from using Cody with StarCoder).

-Cody also now incorporates syntactic signals to inform when it triggers a completion, including recent user behavior and recently viewed files.
-In some cases, this means adding latency to Cody’s completions to yield a better experience.
-We’ve also shipped code graph context for a select number of users, making use of Tree-sitter to fetch related snippets of code that help eliminate type errors, a common mistake in hallucinated code generations.

-Behaviorally, Cody now uses [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) to determine when to trigger a completion and whether to generate a single-line or multi-line completion.
-Here's an example of where Cody opts for a one-shot multiline completion in contrast to other coding assistants that generate code line by line.
+Another factor driving improved CAR is that Cody now uses the [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) to determine when to trigger a completion and whether to generate a single-line or multi-line completion.
+Here's an example of where Cody opts for a one-shot multiline completion in contrast to another coding assistant that generates code line by line.

 _Cody:_
 <Video